arimbimn/Instagram-crawling/README.md

 # Instagram-crawling
 This program is :
 * how to access the list of level 2 followers from the target account data using Breadth First Search (BFS) implementation.
-* find most likes and most tag in post
 * saving .json data above into mongodb
+* Find Most Likes and Count How Many Private Account
 * circumvent instagram rate limit